 Watch the light and sound show

-After you are done spending the day out exploring the Statue and nearby attractions, it’s time for you to end your day with the spectacular light and sound show.
+After you are done spending the day out exploring the Statue and the places near Statue of Unity, it’s time for you to end your day with the spectacular light and sound show.
 The show can be watched from the SoU complex or the helipad.
 But what you must remember is that while buying the SoU ticket, you must select ‘Projection Mapping’ (the official name for the light and sound show).

 This is your official ticket to attend the light and sound show.
 It doesn’t cost any extra amount, but if you don’t select it while booking your ticket, you can’t purchase the ticket for it later, and you won’t be able to witness the majestic light and sound show.